Financial Aid

 Before being appointed to an assistantship at UT Arlington, a student whose native language is not English must demonstrate English proficiency.
 The preferred method to demonstrate English proficiency is to submit an acceptable score of at least 23 on the TOEFL speaking subtest, or a score of at least 7 on the speaking section of the IELTS, or take and pass the UTA Developmental English course.
 The TOEFL or IELTS score should be sent directly to UT Arlington by ETS or IELTS.
 Score reports submitted directly by the student or those marked "Student Copy" or "Applicant's Copy" are not considered official and will not be accepted by the University.
 The English proficiency requirement will be waived for non-native speakers of English who possess a bachelor’s degree from an accredited U.S. institution.
 The TOEFL and IELTS are administered at test centers around the world.

-The University of Texas at Arlington supports the "Resolution Regarding Graduate Scholars, Fellows, Trainees, and Assistants" of The Council of Graduate Schools in the United States.
-The April 15 Resolution is an agreement among the signatory graduate schools to provide applicants until April 15 to consider offers of admission that also include financial support.
+In alignment with the "Resolution Regarding Graduate Scholars, Fellows, Trainees, and Assistants" of The Council of Graduate Schools in the United States, UTA will provide applicants until April 15 to consider offers of admission that also include financial support.
 A copy of the resolution and list of signatory institutions can be viewed at the link above.
-To assure the appointment of the most highly qualified students available and to best realize the principal objectives for which graduate assistants are employed, The University of Texas at Arlington has adopted the following policies and regulations, all provisions of which apply to both graduate assistantships and graduate associateships.
+To assure the appointment of highly qualified students and to best realize the principal objectives for which graduate assistants are employed, The University of Texas at Arlington has adopted the following policies and regulations, applicable to all graduate assistantships.

 Admission Status